aleccool213/blog/content/posts/2020-09-18-cosmic/index.md

 nvm use v12.18.3
 ```

-Install Yarn and install the project dependancies.
+Install Yarn and install the project dependencies.

 ```bash
 brew install yarn && yarn